Project 2

 Overview

-Now that you have created a basic circuit and soldered on a protoboard, let's explore integrated circuits!
+Now that you have created a basic circuit and soldered it on a perfboard, let's explore integrated circuits!
 You will build two circuits using a 555 Timer IC: (1) a blinking LED circuit, (2) a three-key electronic piano.

 Concepts